22f3002166/household-services/README.md

 # household-services
-This is a app for mad2 project.
+This is a my app for mad2 project.